 For example, your business and available working capital may be growing year-over-year, but if your liabilities are increasing at a similar rate, this could signify some upcoming liquidity issues.
-The working capital ratio gives you a more holistic understanding of the status of your current operation, especially when analyzed on an annual basis.
+The working capital ratio gives you a more holistic understanding of the financial status of your business, especially when analyzed on an annual basis.

-Healthy cash flow is vital for all businesses, but it becomes especially important when you’re trying to grow and expand.
+Healthy cash flow is vital for all businesses, but it becomes especially important when you’re trying to expand and grow.
 As the saying goes, “It takes money to make money.”
-Even if your current capital can keep your business out of the red, you may need an injection of capital if you want to increase production and scale your operations.
+Even if your current capital can keep your business out of the red in its current operating state, you may need an injection of capital if you are planning to increase production or scale-up your operation in another way.

-Whether you find yourself with a tight operating margin or simply have an opportunity that you can’t afford to turn down, a working capital loan could be the solution for your business.
+Whether you find yourself with a tight operating margin or simply have an opportunity that you can’t afford to turn down, a working capital loan could be the right financing solution for your business.

 “We just needed flexibility.
 The money will get paid back on the sales we do.
 But we need the money to pay for things upfront, because everything we do is paid for upfront.
 Before we even get product we pay for it.”

-Take Elijah’s Xtreme for example.
-While sales were good and they were winning tons of awards for their hot sauces, they were running into an issue many companies face — since they had to pay for inventory in advance, they were constantly strapped for cash.
-Wanting to launch additional products, the father-son duo behind Elijah’s Xtreme applied for a loan from Funding Circle.
+Take Elijah’s Xtreme, a hot sauce company run by the father and son team, Elijah and Bret Morey.
+While sales were strong and they were winning awards for their homemade hot sauces, they were running into an issue many companies face — since they had to pay for inventory in advance, they were constantly strapped for cash.

-After just a few days of getting to know Elijah’s Xtreme, Funding Circle extended an offer.
-With the loan, Elijah’s Xtreme was able to launch two more products.
+With a small business loan from Funding Circle, Elijah’s Xtreme was able to launch two more products.
 Even better?
 They’ve been able to launch even more products with the money they’ve made from their new offerings.

 How much small business working capital do I need?

-It’s time to think a bit like a lender and consider your “capacity.”
+One strategy to help you determine the right amount to borrow is to try thinking like a lender and consider your “capacity.”
+Capacity, in this context, is your business’ ability to repay the loan.
 What do your cash flow projections look like?
 How will the money you borrow contribute to the trajectory of your business?
 How much money do you need to get the job done?

-For example, if you’re considering expanding your fitness studio to a second location, it’s not enough to prepare for the upfront, obvious costs like renovations, purchasing equipment, and the first few months of rent; you’ll also need to take into account variable and impending expenses like utilities, hiring instructors and staff (who you’ll also have to spend time training), phone bills, insurance, licensing fees, advertising and marketing, supplies, and payroll.
+For example, if you’re considering expanding your fitness studio to a second location, it’s so important to make sure you are accounting for the full spectrum of expenses.
+It’s probably not enough to only consider the upfront, obvious costs like renovations, purchasing equipment, and the first few months of rent; you’ll also need to take into account other fixed and variable expenses like utilities, hiring instructors and other , cleaning costs, insurance, licensing fees, advertising and marketing, supplies, and payroll.
 Do you need a real estate broker to show you locations or a lawyer to review your lease?
 Did you take into account seasonal ebbs and flows in business (New Year’s resolutions, anyone)?

-Working through these calculations and making sure you have realistic numbers for expenses as well as a cushion for any potential unforseen costs will give you a better idea of exactly how much money you need to take the financial pressure off your operation while sustaining growth.
+Working through these questions and calculations and making sure you have a realistic sense of expenses will give you a better idea of exactly how much money you need to take the financial pressure off your business to either sustain operations or pursue growth.